GameFusion/LlamaEngine/README.md

 LlamaEngine provides a dynamic way to integrate LLMs into native applications, enabling efficient **LLM interaction, prompt engineering, and natural language processing (NLP)** through backend selection and fine-grained AI context control.
 It allows **C/C++ clients** to load LLM models, such as **GGUF files** from **Hugging Face**, query metadata, and run inferences on various hardware backends supported by **llama.cpp**.

-This project is a [**spinoff from StarGit**](https://stargit.com), designed to enhance **local AI-driven development and automation pipelines**.
-It offers **source code analysis, security auditing, and development automation**—all without relying on cloud services, ensuring **security, transparency, and cost-effectiveness** for developers and enterprises.
+This project is a module spin-off from [**StarGit**](https://stargit.com), now an open-source initiative aimed at enhancing local AI-driven development and automation pipelines — without relying on cloud services, ensuring **security, transparency, and cost-effectiveness** for developers and enterprises.

 ## **Key Features**